nurdwerks/storymaker/Characters/Character Profile_ Lady Vesper.md

 - **The Poisoned Chalice:** Vesper poisons a cup meant for Angelica at the banquet.
 Corinne swaps it.
 Vesper’s chief ally drinks it and dies.
 Vesper realizes Corinne is a player, not a pawn.

-- **The Fall:** During the Red Wedding, Vesper tries to use Prism to cut her way out.
+- **The Fall:** During the Obsidian Banquet, Vesper tries to use Prism to cut her way out.
 She kills three guards.
 But the shockwave from Angelica’s **Carving** knocks her down.
 Her femur snaps.
 She is left screaming in the rubble as the Palace falls.

 ### Book 4: The Stone Season — **_The Warning_**